sunshine-protocol/kusama-bounty-chain/README.md

 cargo run # Ctrl + C to kill
 ```

-> Before there was a file `config.sh` placed in the root of this repo, but Github automatically revoked the publicly exposed token.
-Now, the token is just hidden from the github parser in the code comment.
+> Before there was a file `config.sh` placed in the root of this repo, but Github automatically revokes any publicly exposed token.

 3. **Run the demo**.